The Stages of Language Acquisition for ELLs

 Factors that Affect the Stages of Language Acquisition for ELLs

 So, how do students develop proficiency in a new language?
 Can they learn at any age and in any setting?
 The bottom line is that any student can learn English in time with the proper resources.
-However, ELLs face unique challenges that native speakers do not.
 Here are some of the foremost factors that affect the timeline and stages of language acquisition for ELLs.

 Age is a major factor in how fast ELLs learn and at what point they reach fluency.
 Learning a second language early while the brain is still actively forming connections can help students learn more quickly.
 However, older ELLs have the advantage of understanding grammar and how language works.
 They will likely learn grammar and pronunciation more efficiently but will struggle with retention and vocabulary more than a younger ELL would.